jerickjoe111/launch-school/JS210/course_topics.md

 A shallow copy constructs a new compound object and then inserts references into it to the objects found in the original.
 So, when the array contains other objects and we make a shallow copy, the objects in both arrays are shared (both contain references to the same objects), not copied.

-When we mutate a shared object in an array or other collection, it's the shared object we are mutating rather than the collection. we will see the change in both.
+When we mutate a shared object in an array or other collection, it's the shared object we are mutating rather than the collection.
+We will see the change in both.

 We can create shallow copies of arrays with: